Skip to content

 • The small print says the ongoing fees & costs of insurance will average between 0.50%-1.5% when the policy is designed optimally

-In spite of the IUL’s small print, it still may be an effective as your own private bank and retirement vehicle with it’s unique controlled growth mechanism.
+In spite of the IUL’s small print, it still may be an effective as your own private bank and retirement vehicle with its unique controlled growth mechanism.

 Here’s how IUL’s cap & floor growth strategy works with S&P 500 Options: